 ⚠️ Baja California road trip safety

-You can definitely do it alone without problems.
+You can do it alone without problems.
 This is a famous road trip route so Mexicans are going to be super helpful during your trip.

-Just be mindful of unupdated signs.
+Just be mindful of outdated signs.
 There are many turns here that has really old signs as some of these roads were already developed.
 You might end up in very rough roads and get stuck.
 They really need to update these highway signs!

-As for the federal police, they are not here a lot but if you see one, just stop, be polite, and don’t argue.
+As for the federal police, they are not here a lot but if you see one, stop, be polite, and don’t argue.
 They will stop you even if you’re not doing anything wrong so don’t be confused.

 I am usually very scared of the federal so I don’t exceed speed limits.
 Honestly, in Mexico, you can be stopped for many reasons like having a nice car (I know, right), having a US plate, and just being a foreigner.